 How We See Colors

 Defining colors might seem strange.
 Red is red, and blue is blue, right?
 However, colors are not as absolute as people may believe.
 In fact, color is in the eyes of the beholder.
 Quite literally—once the light reflected off an object enters through the cornea, bends through the pupil, hits the lens, and focuses on the retina, rod and cone cells detect and respond to send signals to the brain.
 After the nerve impulses are processed, you see a color.

 Humans have three types of photo pigments—red, green, and blue.
 Monkey, ape, and hominin ancestors became trichromatic epochs ago to be able to discern ripening red fruits among diverse foliage in forest canopies.
 Today, human trichromatism allows us to perceive colors that reflect off almost any object we can see, including car lights.
 While there are some abnormal outliers—people who are colorblind lack or have malfunctioning cones, and up to 12 percent of females have four cone types in their retinas—most people are similar in their inherent capabilities to process colors.

 It is fair to assume that the light traveling into people’s eyes as they stare at the same object is identical, regardless of the person.
 However, since we can be wired differently in a physiological sense, and certainly in terms of the contents of our brains, things can start to differentiate from there.
 For instance, shades and blends of colors are subject to varied perception.
 Just look at the now-infamous “the dress” Internet phenomenon from 2015.
 Furthermore, many relativist social scientists insist that color perception varies among cultures.

-SAE J 578-2019: Color Specification is available on the ANSI Webstore.
+SAE J 578-2020: Chromaticity Requirements For Ground Vehicle Lamps And Lighting Equipment is available on the ANSI Webstore.